Bill Number Summary

 SAFE-T ACT CHANGES?: While there was some whispering among Democrats that small changes to the SAFE-T Act could happen, nothing has materialized to this point despite a drumbeat of criticism from the GOP.

 OTHER SOMEWHAT CONTROVERSIAL MEASURES: There’s a few other controversial measures that we’ve covered thus far waiting in the wings.
-To name a few there’s human composting (Senate Bill 2427); a bill limiting where the federal government can place immigrant detention centers (House Bill 5024); and rideshare unionization (House Bill 4743).
+To name a few there’s human composting (House Bill 5425); a bill limiting where the federal government can place immigrant detention centers (House Bill 5024); and rideshare unionization (House Bill 4743).

 AND A CAVEAT: Inevitably, things pop up at the end of May.
 So probably, we’ll end up seeing some type of controversial measure that moves fast through the legislature.
 So check back here, subscribe to our Capitol News Recap newsletter for Wednesday and Saturday updates, and sign up for our Capitol News Insider Tuesday and Friday newsletter.
 You can also subscribe to our YouTube channel.